-They also provide incredibly fast game sessions which is exactly what millennials and generation z players are seeking.
+They also provide incredibly fast game sessions which is exactly what millennials and Gen Z players are seeking.
 Of course, slots offer similar session speeds, but they simply cannot compete when it comes to engagement and interaction.

 We recommend that operators offering crash games should consider them more of a casino game than a slot.

 It is also important for operators to carefully consider how they market these games to new and existing players and in particular the player segments where they will have the greatest appeal.
-Millennials and generation z are a given, but as the game becomes more and more popular, boomers are starting to play it too.
+Millennials and Gen Z are a given, but as the game becomes more and more popular, boomers are starting to play it too.

 It is also important for developers of turbo games to do their part when it comes to educating players about the experience they offer and also how they work.
 This is something we are currently doing by working closely with some of the biggest affiliates in the market.